securesign/artifact-signer-ansible/README.md

 * RHEL x86\_64 9.2 or greater.
 * Command-line access to the Ansible control node with a user that has `sudo` privileges.
 * Installation and configuration of Ansible on a control node to perform the automation.
-* Installation of the Ansible collections on the control node, unless installing from the Ansible Automation Hub.
+* Installation of the Ansible collections on the control node.
-  > [!NOTE]
+  * If installing from the Ansible Automation Hub, then run `ansible-galaxy install redhat.artifact_signer`.
-  To install the required dependencies automatically, you can run the `ansible-galaxy install` command.
+  * If installing from this Git repository, then clone it locally, and run `ansible-galaxy collection install -r requirements.yml`.
 * An OpenID Connect (OIDC) provider, such as [Keycloak](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/sso/).
 * The ability to resolve the ingress host names, by using the Domain Name System (DNS) or the `/etc/hosts` file.
 * Optional.